microprediction/microprediction/docs/signals.md

  - [rdps](https://microprediction.github.io/microprediction/rdps.html) ... sector changes and copulas

 ### How to use this platform to prove that you have a useful signal
+The platform simultaneously benchmarks both distributional and directional signals.

  - Create a program that produces 225 samples of the hour-ahead log price change.
  - Presumably, these samples are nudged in the direction of your signal.
-You can create approximate long or short positions.
+You can approximate a long or short position, if you wish.
  - Then see [prediction docs](https://microprediction.github.io/microprediction/predict.html) for how to programmatically send them.